 Loading nutrition data...

 Whether you love it or hate it, fall is just around the corner!
 And this is our quintessential welcome Fall easy 30 minute dinner!
 For so many of you the welcoming of this season means back from vacations and back to school!
 This time can be an adjustment, and the last thing you need is to be running around the kitchen making a complicated meal.
-So we’ve got your covered with these super easy and delicious Apple Sage Turkey Meatballs.
+So we’ve got your covered with these super easy and delicious Turkey Apple Meatballs with sage.

 Love this meatball recipe?
 Check out these others: